-Instagram needs no introduction.
+Instagram ads need no introduction.
 But if there’s anything your eCommerce business needs to know about the platform in 2021, it’s this: 70% of shopping enthusiasts turn to Instagram for product discovery.

 With the introduction of shoppable tags, Instagram is becoming conducive for eCommerce businesses by providing an in-house shopping experience for customers who are looking for products on the app.